ychong4/ychong4.github.io/Activity 2/AWS/Airflow/Youtube_Comment_Analysis/Readme.md

 </br>

 ### Step 1.
 Set up etl.py
 In this step, we will configure the api to scrape the youtube comments data.
-We are particularly interested to the **aurthor name**, **comment**, and **publish time**.
+We are particularly interested to the **aurthor name**, **comment**, and the **publish time**.
 Then, we will create a dataframe to insert the data, and import them to a csv file.

 ![](etl.png)